Using Peptides for Muscle Growth and Fat Loss: Benefits vs. Risks

 HGH is predominantly a "mobilizing" hormone that liberates fatty acids from adipose tissue for use as energy.
 Hence, HGH is great for fat loss and preserving lean body mass (due to its anti-catabolic actions on skeletal muscle).

-Most of the GH we produce occurs during deep sleep cycles, in a pulsatile fashion.
+Most of the GH we produce occurs during deep sleep cycles in a pulsatile fashion.
 As we age into our 30s, the amount of GH the body naturally produces declines significantly.
 Many alternative healthcare practitioners are capitalizing by proclaiming that HGH peptide therapy is the fountain of youth.

 History of Peptides that Increase Growth Hormone Levels

-Even though opiates were suspected to induce GH secretion via a direct action in the hypothalamus rather than through the pituitary gland, and were not thought to be GHRH itself, the possibility was considered that these natural peptides might release GH through a hypothalamic and pituitary mechanism.
-For this reason, methionine- and leucine-enkephalin and their analogs were studied in vitro for a direct pituitary gland action.
+Even though opiates were suspected to induce GH secretion via a direct action in the hypothalamus rather than through the pituitary gland and were not thought to be GHRH itself, the possibility was considered that these natural peptides might release GH through a hypothalamic and pituitary mechanism.
+For this reason, methionine- and leucine-enkephalin and their analogs were studied in vitro for direct pituitary gland action.

-DTrp2 also had no opioid receptor activity and was specific in action in that it did not release thyrotropin stimulating hormone (TSH), luteinizing hormone (LH), follicle-stimulating hormone (FSH), prolactin (PRL), or adrenocorticotropic hormone (ACTH), all of which derive from the pituitary gland.
+DTrp2 also had no opioid receptor activity and was specific in action in that it did not release thyrotropin-stimulating hormone (TSH), luteinizing hormone (LH), follicle-stimulating hormone (FSH), prolactin (PRL), or adrenocorticotropic hormone (ACTH), all of which derive from the pituitary gland.

 Discovery of Growth Hormone-Releasing Hormone led to the Creation of Sermorelin (CJC-1295)

 The paradox of DTrp2 was that it did not increase GH secretion in vivo [4].
-Since the peptide had the presumable pituitary action of the putative natural GHRH, it was considered to be a "peptidomimetic" that could be improved upon through structural modifications.
+Since the peptide had the presumable pituitary action of the putative natural GHRH, it was considered a "peptidomimetic" that could be improved upon through structural modifications.
 (In simpler terms, scientists could rearrange the amino acids within the peptide to make the molecule more effective at activating target receptors.)

 Eventually, new analogs were synthesized that had both in vitro and in vivo activity [5].
 A hallmark of these peptides was the development of a bioactive hexapeptide dubbed GHRP-6 (since it contains just six amino acids).